yousbot/NeuralNetworkPrediction/README.md

 ```

 ## References

+This project draws inspiration and knowledge from various sources to build a solid foundation for time series forecasting using neural networks.
+Below are key references that have contributed to the development and understanding of this project:

-Artificial Neuron Networks - A paper by Anil K. Jain, J. Mao, and K.M.
-Mohiuddin that provides valuable insights into artificial neural networks, including Backpropagation.
+- **Artificial Neuron Networks**: This project is heavily influenced by the research paper "Artificial Neuron Networks" authored by Anil K. Jain, J. Mao, and K.M.
+Mohiuddin.
+The paper provides valuable insights into artificial neural networks, including the Backpropagation algorithm, which forms the core of this project.
+You can access the paper [here](http://www.cogsci.ucsd.edu/~ajyu/Teaching/Cogs202_sp12/Readings/jain_ann96.pdf).

 Please feel free to explore this project, experiment with different datasets, and customize the neural network architecture to suit your specific time series forecasting needs.
-Your contributions and feedback are welcome.